 Like your house or car, all paring lots require regular maintenance.
 The main reason for this is that stresses producing minor defects are constantly working in all asphalt pavements.
 Such stresses may be caused by changes in temperature or moisture content, by traffic or by small movements in the underlaying, or adjacent earth.
 Cracks, holes, and depressions are the visible evidences of pavement distress.
 Early detection and repair of minor defects is, without a doubt, the most important work done in preventive maintenance.
-Here are a few things to look for when determining if your property needs maintenance.
+All County Paving is here to help with this guide on a few things to look for when determining if your property needs maintenance.

 Accumulation of moisture in the pavement structure is probably the greatest single cause of pavement distress.
 Proper drainage and maintenance of existing drainage systems is strongly recommended.
 Keeping your catch basin and pipes free of dirt and contaminants will ensure that your system will perform as designed and will save you money in costly repairs or replacements.
 Existing drains should be inspected yearly.
 If any part of the system is clogged, it should be cleaned out immediately.
 Sometimes improvement or replacement of existing drainage systems is required.